lue-bird/elm-parser-tricks/performance.md

 #### replace `succeed (\) |= first` by `map (\) first`

-Yes you heard it right. `|=`, `|.` etc look pretty nice but since they are a `map2` underneath.
+Yes you heard it right. `|=`, `|.` etc look pretty nice but since they are a `map2` underneath, we first construct a new parser with `succeed`, case on it, case on the incoming parser, apply.
-This means
-We first construct a new parser with `succeed`, case on it, case on the incoming parser, apply.

 If we instead use `map` directly on the parser, we just case on it, and apply a given function.